jgdigitaljedi/stringman/readme.md

 - remove => Takes string, removes any URLs, trims, and returns string
 - getDomain => Takes url string, tries to return just the domain
 - expression => Returns RegExp for testing URLs
+- swap => takes a string with a url and a second string, swaps any urls in the first string with the second string, and returns the result

+#### whitespace module

+- removeBreaks => Takes a string and returns that string with all carriage returns and line breaks removed